nodecosmos/nodecosmos_server/charybdis/README.md

 - It uses prepared statements (shard/token aware) -> bind values
 - It expects CachingSession as a session type for operations
 - Basic CRUD queries are macro generated constants
+- By using `find_<model>_query!` macro you can write complex queries that are also generated at compile time
 - While it has expressive API it's thin layer on top of scylla_rust_driver, and it does not introduce any significant overhead

 ### Usage: